NgoveniGift/WeatherTrackingSystem/ARCHITECTURE.md

-Real time weather tracking system C4 diagrams
+Real time weather tracking system architecture C4 diagrams

 1. Context Diagram
 This diagram Shows the interaction between the User and the Weather Tracking System.